-A. Disenrollment from a D-SNP can be processed by calling 1-800-Medicare.
+A. Disenrollments from a D-SNP can be processed by calling 1-800-Medicare.
 The dual eligible will then be placed in "Original Medicare" and a Medicaid HMO.
 A Medicare Part D drug plan will also need to be selected.
-It should be noted that a dual eligible can have only one enrollment change per quarter.
+New information for calendar year 2019: In previous years, if dual eligibles were disenrolling from a D-SNP, they would have returned to Original Medicare the next month.
+But that policy changed at the federal level as of January 1, 2019.
+The new policy from the Center for Medicare and Medicaid Services (CMS) is that a dual eligible can have only one enrollment change per quarter.
 This means that between January 1 and March 31, only one enrollment change is permitted, and between April 1 and June 30th, only one enrollment change, etc.